katcza89/pdsnd_github/README.md

 It computes different descriptive statistics to answer the questions about popular times of travel, popular stations, trip duration and information about bike users.

 ### Files used
+### All .csv data files not included in the repository
 bikeshare.py
 chicago.csv
 new_york_city.csv